Rules & Regulations of the Connecticut Bar Examining Committee

 Art.
 III-1.

-(A) The application to take the bar examination and for admission to the bar (for which the official forms obtainable from the administrative director must be used) shall be filed between March 01 and April 30 for a July examination and between October 01 and November 30 for a February examination.
-Applications filed between March 01 and March 31 for a July examination or between October 01 and October 31 for a February examination shall be filed together with the fee prescribed by Article X(A)(1).
-Applications filed between April 01 and April 30 for a July examination or November 01 and November 30 for a February examination shall be filed together with the fee prescribed by Article X(A)(2).
+(A) The application to take the bar examination and for admission to the bar shall be filed between March 01 and April 30 for a July examination and between October 01 and November 30 for a February examination.
+Applications filed between March 01 and March 31 for a July examination or between October 01 and October 31 for a February examination shall be filed together with the fee prescribed by Article X-1(A)(1).
+Applications filed between April 01 and April 30 for a July examination or November 01 and November 30 for a February examination shall be filed together with the fee prescribed by Article X-1(A)(2).

-(B) The application for admission by transfer of a Uniform Bar Examination (UBE) score (for which the official forms obtainable from the administrative director must be used) shall be filed within five (5) years after attaining a total scaled score of two hundred sixty-six (266) or higher on the UBE taken in any jurisdiction, together with the fee prescribed by Article X(B).
+(B) The application for admission by transfer of a Uniform Bar Examination (UBE) score shall be filed within five (5) years after attaining a total scaled score of two hundred sixty-six (266) or higher on the UBE taken in any jurisdiction, together with the fee prescribed by Article X-1(B).
 A score is considered to have been attained on the date of the administration of the UBE that resulted in the score.
 Applications for admission by transfer of a UBE score may be filed concurrently any time after an application to sit for the UBE in another jurisdiction is filed with that jurisdiction.
 Any such concurrent application for admission by transfer of a UBE score must include a copy of the application filed in the other UBE jurisdiction in which the applicant will take the UBE.
 UBE scores for such concurrent applications must be transferred to the administrative office no later than December 31 for a July exam and no later than June 30 for a February exam.
-It is the applicant’s responsibility to ensure that his or her qualifying UBE score is transferred to the administrative director by the National Conference of Bar Examiners (NCBE).
+It is the applicant’s responsibility to ensure that his or her qualifying UBE score is transferred to the administrative office by the National Conference of Bar Examiners (NCBE).
 Applicants shall submit official transcripts of undergraduate and legal education sufficient to satisfy the committee that the applicant’s educational qualifications meet the requirements of Practice Book Section 2-8.

 Art.
 III-2.